During the lease term in Middletown

 - Supply required services, or

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental.
-However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Middletown.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental home.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Middletown.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you move a tenant into your property in Middletown
+- Before you lease out your investment in Middletown

 - Collections and evictions